jamesmichiemo/HTML-sublimetext-snippets/README.md

 ## Overview

-The following commands will activate with the use of the tab button.
+The following commands will activate with the use of the <kbd>Tab</kbd> button.
 Every command has been prefixed with the letter z to avoid interference with any other snippets.
 Snippets will only work in HTML format documents.

 ### Z-Snippet Command List ###